The Thing in the Crypt: Relationship with other works

-In the 2022 movie The Northman by Robert Eggers, the hero Amleth purposely seeks a magical sword named "Draugr" from the mummy of a warrior ("the Mound Dweller") asleep on its throne located inside a burial mound, he battles the undead to obtain it and succeeds as in the Sprague De Camp story, but moments later Amleth, as in a dream, is seen taking the sword from the mummy's hands, crumbling away on its throne in the process as if the combat never took place as in the 1982 John Milius movie.
+In the 2022 movie The Northman by Robert Eggers, the hero Amleth purposely seeks a magical sword named "Draugr" from the mummy of a warrior ("the Mound Dweller") asleep on its throne located inside a burial mound.
+He battles the undead to obtain it and succeeds as in the Sprague De Camp story, but moments later Amleth, as in a dream, is seen taking the sword from the mummy's hands, who crumbles away on its throne as if the combat never took place as in the 1982 John Milius movie.
 Eggers admitted taking inspiration from Conan the Barbarian lore.